To get started, enter your username and password in the Pathfinder login window.

 Data may need some time to be processed.
 You can track the data preparation progress in the Process Log.

 Now you can explore or add more data to your Pathfinder project.

 Default raster layers¶

-When a project is created, a digital elevation model and a slope map are automatically created for your study area and added to the project as default layers.
+When a project is created, a digital elevation model and a slope map are automatically created for your study area from open data sources and added to the project as default layers.

 These layers use public data providing a 30m resolution elevation model for the whole globe.
 If you wish, you can upload your own DEM and slope raster data for the project.

 The project information can be accessed from the Project menu:

 The Project Information dialog shows the project description on the right side, as well as: